bennythejudge/terraform-lab/README.md

 and by the `tf init` command.
 The state can be also moved changing the above and re-executing `tf init`

-- by trying that I go asked the following:
+- by trying to move my state for one of the services, this is what happened:

 ```
 $ tf init